tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/开发指南/Node.js/在线依赖安装_intl_en.md

 >?Currently, online dependency installation is supported only for Node.js.

-If "Online install dependency" is enabled in the function configuration, each time the code is uploaded, the SCF backend will check the `package.json` file in the root directory of the code package and try using npm to install the dependencies based on the dependencies in `package.json`.
+If "Online install dependency" is enabled in the function configuration, each time the code is uploaded, the SCF backend will check the `package.json` file in the root directory of the code package and try using `npm install` to install the dependencies based on the dependencies in `package.json`.

 For example, if the `package.json` file in the project lists the following dependency: